Learning Topology-Aware Implicit Field for Unified Pulmonary Tree Modeling with Incomplete Topological Supervision

 \subsection{Baselines}

 We evaluate our proposed method on the Lung3D+ dataset against a variety of baseline approaches, using the evaluation metrics we designed to assess both reconstruction and labeling performance.
-The baselines cover two categories: voxel-based CNN methods, implicit function-based methods.
+The baselines cover three categories: voxel-based CNN methods, generic point completion methods, and implicit function-based methods.
 Unless otherwise specified, all experiments take as input a dense volume containing a disconnected pulmonary tree.

 \textbf{Voxel-based CNN methods.} We adopt 3D CNNs to directly process dense volumetric inputs, where the task involves simultaneously reconstructing disconnected regions and performing semantic labeling of the pulmonary tree.
 Specifically, we employ a 3D U-Net with multiple output channels: one channel predicts the occupancy values of disconnected points for reconstruction, supervised by a combination of BCE and Dice loss, while the other channels perform semantic segmentation trained with a multi-class cross-entropy loss.
 We implement two variants of CNN-based methods.